 Investment Property Stamp Duty

 Stamp duty costs an extra 3% for residential property investments and must be paid at the time of completion.
-There are handy stamp duty calculators which tell you how much extra you need to pay on buy-to-let properties.
+Use this handy stamp duty calculator that tell you how much extra you need to pay on buy-to-let properties.

 Investment Mortgage Fees

 Some mortgages have fees, which can often be added to the amount you borrow.
 A surveyor will also be required to visit the property to determine its sale and rental value.
 Some mortgage lenders offer this service for free, while others charge a fee.

 Estimated Cost: £999 – £2,000 for mortgage fees if they can’t be added to your overall loan and £750 for a property survey if your mortgage lender doesn’t offer the service for free

 Monthly Mortgage Repayments